 Since the school was brand new, they had just started working with the DMV and had to establish a repertoire.
 And the state had to raise the bar to show future students they wouldn’t be playing around.
 So we were the guinea pigs for a new vaccine prior to clinical trials.

-The DMV was run by a spiteful authoritarian named Dorothy who gave me the shivers so bad, the whole truck shaked even when the engine wasn’t running.
+The DMV was run by a spiteful authoritarian named Dorothy who gave me the chills so bad, the whole truck shaked even when the engine was on idle.

 I did fine on the air brake test and in-cab inspection.
 And I knew the pre-trip procedures cold.
 But when I was under the gun and she breathed down my neck like an overbearing drill sergeant, my memory turned to gel.